indigodavid/indigodavid/README.md

 ### 👋 Hi, I'm David Vera Castillo

-- 🧑🏻‍💻 I am a Software Developer with a background in Electronics Engineering in Telecommunications.
+- 🧑🏻‍💻 I am a Full-Stack Developer with a background in Electronics Engineering in Telecommunications.
 - 🤔 I am always eager to learn new technologies.
 - 👀 I know CSS, HTML, JavaScript, Java, and a bit of C. I am learning React, Ruby, and Swift, among other technologies.
 - 💞️ I am looking to collaborate on different kinds of software projects to hone my problem-solving skills.